 Your Company has adopted Indian Accounting Standards ("IND AS") pursuant to Ministry of Corporate Affairs Notification dated 16th February, 2015 notifying the Companies (Indian Accounting Standard) Rules, 2015.

 AUDITORS OBSERVATIONS & EXPLANATION OR COMMENTS BY THE BOARD

-There were no qualifications, reservations or adverse remarks made by the Auditors in their Report.
+There were no qualifications, reservations or adverse remarks made either by the Statutory Auditors or by the Secretarial Auditor in their respective Reports.